Colors

 Secondary Color

-Royal conveys energy and excitement, suggesting the youthful, lively, and competitive aspects of college life.
+Royal conveys energy and excitement, suggesting the youthful and lively aspects of college life.
 It also evokes BYU’s heritage and athletic traditions.

-- Do not use royal for BYU’s primary logos.
+• Do not use royal for BYU’s primary institutional logos.

 The university's marketing palette has been created to provide an extended set of colors that complement navy, white, and royal and that can work well in supporting roles.
 Endorsed-brand logos and integrated-brand logos use colors from this palette.
-For other uses, this palette is suggested but not required.
+For accent colors and other uses, this palette is suggested but not required.

 ACCENTS